DavidDragonsage/FooocusPlus/readme.md

 ## Language Support

-Language and optional preset startup files are available in the FooocusPlus\UserDir\batch_startups folder.
-Please copy whatever you need to the FooocusPlus folder before using them.
-These are the current language startups:
+Language and optional preset startup files are available in the FooocusPlus\UserDir\batch_startups folder. _Please copy whatever you need to the FooocusPlus folder before using them._ These are the current language startups:

 - Chinese, Simplified: 常规启动.bat and 不更新启动.bat (no update)
 - English, UK: run_FooocusPlus_UK.bat
-- French: run_FooocusPlus_FR.bat
+- French: run_FooocusPlus_française.bat
+- Spanish: run_FooocusPlus_español.bat

 ## Getting Help